SkillpTm/BWS/README.md

 ## Usage:

-The module has only the set funtions in pkg/options to update the config and the bws.Search function.
+The only functions in this module are:
+- bws.Search: Used for a regular search
+- bws.GoSearchWithBreak: The same as Search, just with the option of ending it early (which will cause you receiving an empty result)
+- bws.ForceUpdateCache: No matter the circumstances updates the cache.
+- The Set functions inside pkg/options used to change the modules config.

 ### Example: